wendywarren/ac-type/_kb/oldstyle-figures.md

 title: Old Style Figures
 deck: "Oldstyle figures blend into running text better than tabular lining."
 ---

-The numbers we use ever day in the western world are called Arabic numerals.
+The numbers we use every day in the western world are called Arabic numerals.
+They were first discovered in Algeria by the Italian mathematician Fibonacci.
 There are different ways of setting type with these figures.

 ![Old Style Lining Figures]({{site.url}}/svg/kb/oldstyle-lining-figures.svg){:width="90%"}

 Lining figures are most common.
 They don't fit very well in running text.
 It's like they're written in ALL CAPS.
 They stand out too much.

+The second way of setting numerals in body copy is to use proportional old style figures.

 ![Old Style Proportional]({{site.url}}/svg/kb/oldstyle-proportional.svg){:width="90%"}